Upcoming Shows

 Exhibition run: Sept.
 17, 2026 – Nov.
 11, 2026

-Artists employ techniques to create visual elements that are uniquely theirs.
-Brushstrokes on canvas, dashes in ink or graphite, or incised lines – all just strokes that are theirs.
+Artists employ techniques to create visual elements that are unique: brushstrokes on canvas, dashes in ink or graphite, or incised lines.
+While some of the dabs of paint, brush-marks, or patterning are conscious, much mark-making is accidental or unconscious.

 Palette in Play: How Artists Use Color